lum-sydney/RPG-Character-Creation/README.md

 # RPG-Character-Creator
-This python program lets a user create a character for an rpg and performs basic actions inspired by D&D 5e mechanics.
+This python program lets a user create a character and perform basic actions in a simple rpg inspired by D&D 5e mechanics.